jhoelzel/jhoelzel.github.io/_posts/2022-03-12-remap-the-office-keys.md

 ---
 layout: post
 title: Remapping the Office key
-subtitle: or how to make **Microsoft Ergonomic keyboard for business** actually useful with autohotkey
+subtitle: or how to make **Microsoft Ergonomic keyboard for business** actually useful with AutoHotkey
 categories: cli
-tags: [office-key, AutoHotkey, hints, windows,smiley-key]
+tags: [office-key, AutoHotkey, hints, windows, emoji-key]
 ---

 ## finding a new keyboard